nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Isaaru Valefor - Summon Ixion - Thundara twice, then boost to fill OD, then Overdrive - Thor's Hammer.
   * Isaaru Bahamut - Summon Shiva - Blizzara five times, and if he's still not below 10k then attacking before he OD's, then OD - Diamond Dust.
   * Before Seymour 2 - Get everything you have to get on Yuna's Grid that you can.
-  * Seymour 2 - Yuna - Change Weapon - Switch with Rikku.
-Let Rikku die.
+  * Seymour 2 - Yuna - Change Weapon - Switch Yuna with Rikku.
+Let Rikku die. (**Ignore this is Yuna is already good to go, the only case of you needing Yuna to live is when she's still short of AP**)
   * After Seymour 2 - Get everything you have to get on Yuna's Grid that you can.

 ## Mana Spheres
   You also need 14 Mana Spheres for the entire run.
 You can naturally farm a lot but a minimum encounter Kilika and a MRR Encounter Count w/o the Mana Sphere monsters can lead to this kind of shortage problem.
 So if you're gunning down for encounters in MRR I suggest you get the fights with the Red Elements in MRR and the Lightning Flan in Old Road.
 If you have an extra grenade then throw it on the encounters with Aerouges (Flying Red Guys) at the Thunder plains, or buy 1 extra grenade to use when you see them on the 2nd part of the Thunder Plains.